The International Arbitration Review: USA

 i The structure of US courts

-ii The structure of arbitration law in the US
+ii The structure of arbitration law in the United States

 The FAA's largely hands-off approach reflects US federal policy strongly favouring arbitration as an alternative to sometimes congested, ponderous and inefficient courts.5 It was this pro-arbitration policy that led the Supreme Court to interpret an arbitration clause expansively to include statutory antitrust claims in Mitsubishi Motors Corp v.
 Soler Chrysler-Plymouth, allowing arbitrators to enforce federal antitrust law alongside judges.6 In the international context, this pro-arbitration policy is further evidenced by the implementation of the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention) and the Inter-American Convention on International Commercial Arbitration (Panama Convention) in Chapters 2 and 3, respectively, of the FAA.7

-State law, by comparison, plays a limited role in the regulation of arbitrations in the US.
-The FAA preempts state law to the extent that it is inconsistent with the FAA and applies in state courts to all transactions that 'affect interstate commerce' – a term that the Supreme Court has interpreted to include all international transactions and many domestic ones.8 Thus, for international commercial disputes, state arbitration law is relevant only as a gap-filler where the FAA is silent.
+State law, by comparison, plays a limited role in the regulation of arbitrations in the United States.
+The FAA pre-empts state law to the extent that it is inconsistent with the FAA and applies in state courts to all transactions that 'affect interstate commerce' – a term that the Supreme Court has interpreted to include all international transactions and many domestic ones.8 Thus, for international commercial disputes, state arbitration law is relevant only as a gap-filler where the FAA is silent.

-iii Distinctions between international and domestic arbitration law in the US
+iii Distinctions between international and domestic arbitration law in the United States